WHERE CAN I PARK IN LA?

 Can I park on the sidewalk?
 Or the strip of grass/concrete between the sidewalk and the street (“parkway”)?

-City of LA: It’s technically illegal to park on the “parkway” (irony?), which is the strip of land between the sidewalk and the street, usually covered in grass or plants.8LAMC 80.53 But the city has currently suspended enforcement of this rule.
-As for sidewalks, it is definitely illegal to park on the sidewalk, and the city is currently enforcing that rule.
+City of LA: You cannot park on any sidewalk10Vehicle Code 22500(f) or on a “parkway” (irony?), which is the strip of land between the sidewalk and the street, usually covered in grass or plants.11LAMC 80.53

 Can I park on the street overnight?